top of page

 ABSINTHE

-Some of you still think it is banned but is it not as has been used as medicine since the ancient ages.
+Some of you still think it is banned, but it is not, as it has been used as medicine since ancient times.

 Wormwood being the main ingredient; it is also made fennel and aniseed as well as other herbs.